 From simple beginnings as a quiet fishing village Tamarindo, Costa Rica has developed into one of the most popular destinations in the Guanacaste province.
 This town supports a beautiful beach, a range of accommodations, and a number of restaurants.
 The main boulevard includes various boutiques and art galleries.

-Tamarindo is best described as “Party and Play.”
+Tamarindo Beach is a long beach with great waves.
+The currents here can be strong so watch the posted advisories when swimming, but much of Tamarindo Beach is perfect for those just learning how to surf.
+The vibe of Tamarindo is best described as “Party and Play.”
 Great swimming, surf, fishing, and water sports during the day, buzzing nightlife come sunset.
 Because of its central location, tourists often base themselves here and explore Guanacaste over a number of days.
-Younger crowds enjoy the local bars and discotheques, so nearby Playa Langosta is preferred by families.
+Younger crowds enjoy the local bars and discotheques.
 Situated only 1 hour away from the Liberia airport, we recommend renting a car and exploring these well-maintained roads at your leisure.
-You’ll be able to explore other nearby beaches like Playa del Coco and Playa Hermosa.

 Neighboring Tamarindo Beaches